RynAgain/Austin-Trash-Day-Indicator/README.md

 ### 10/20/22
+1
 Small gap in updates.
 A few days after my last update, I discovered that the api i was using was unstable after a few days.
 Additionally, this project lead to a breakthrough on a very important work project so I switched my focus to that for a bit.
 Today I fixed the api error so this project should be fully stable now.

+2
+Tested it on my Rpi.
+It works! now i just have to finish wiring it, adjust the timing and make it fun.
+But the functional code is written